 Wondering what to do when the school holidays are upon you?
 Why not come along to our special family drop-in holiday activities.

 There is no need to book, just turn up between 1pm and 4pm on a Wednesday or Thursday during the school holidays.

 Who runs the sessions and what age are they for?

 The holiday activity sessions are suitable for all ages.
 Each child must be accompanied by an adult.
 The activities are led by education staff and volunteers.
 They are held on Wednesday and Thursday afternoons during the school holidays.

 Where do the activities take place?

 The activities take place either in our Education Room or in the Stone Barn.
-Sometimes they take place outdoors if fine weather.
+Sometimes they take place outdoors in fine weather.

 How much does it cost?

 Make a day of it

 You may also like to bring a picnic lunch.
-On the activity days the Tea Room will be open selling a range of filled rolls or sandwiches, hot and cold drinks and cakes.
+On activity days the Tea Room will be open selling a range of filled rolls or sandwiches, hot and cold drinks and cakes.
 There are toilets and parking on site, so you can make a day of it.

 The Farmland Museum welcomes Families